15 Spots for Epic Photos of Philadelphia’s Skyline

 The Benjamin Franklin Bridge spans the Delaware River between Philadelphia and Camden, New Jersey.
 In addition to lanes for both regular traffic and trains, there is also a walkway that takes pedestrians and bicyclists over the river.

-The bridge, which is quite a beautiful subject as well, offers amazing views of the city’s skyline to the west.
+The bridge, which is quite a beautiful subject as well, offers amazing views of the city’s skyline to the west and the Philadelphia skyline’s silhouette, particularly the Philadelphia skyline at night.

 Because of the direction, the Benjamin Franklin Bridge is among one of the best spots in Philadelphia to photography sunset.
 However, the bridge does close in the evenings, sometimes just after or even before sunset, so make sure to check the hours of the walkway before you make plans.